-- 1. Supplier network strategy (X1) has a significant and positive effect on business development strategy (Y1).
-This can be seen from the path coefficient which is positive, 0.163, with a T-statistic value of 4.502 which is greater than t-table = 1.96.
+- Supplier network strategy (X1) has a significant 6 nd positive effect on business development strategy (Y1).
+This can be seen from the path coefficient wh 12 is positive, 0.163, with a T-statistic value of 4.502 which is greater than t-t6 le = 1.96.
 Thus the supplier network strategy (X1) has a direct effect on the business development strategy (Y1) of 0.163, which means that every time there is an increase in the supplier network strategy (X1), it will increase the business development strategy (Y1). - 2.
-Synergy of cooperation (X2) has a significant and positive effect on business development strategy (Y1).
-This can be seen from the path coefficient which is positive, which is 0.672 with a T-statistic value of 23.043 which is greater than t-table = 1.96.
+Synergy of cooperation (X2) has a significant 6nd positive effect on business development strategy (Y1).
+This can be seen from the path coefficient which is positive 12 hich is 0.672 with a T-statistic value of 23.043 which is greater than t-table = 1.96.
 Thus the synergy of cooperation (X2) has a direct effect on the business development strategy (Y1) of 0.672, which

-- means that every time there is an increase in the synergy of cooperation (X2), it will increase the business development strategy (Y1). - 3.
-Supplier network strategy (X1) has a significant and positive effect on business performance (Y2).
-This can be seen from the path coefficient which is positive, which is 0.086, with a T-statistic value of 2.330 which is greater than t-table = 1.96.
+IJTRD | May - Jun 2021 Available Online@www.ijtrd.com means that every time there is an increase in the synergy of cooperation (X2), it will increase the business development strategy (Y1).

+- 3. Supplier network strategy (X1) has a significant and positive effect on business performance (Y2).
+This can be seen from the path coefficient which is positive which is 0.086, with a T-statistic value of 2.330 which is greater than t-table = 1.96.
 Thus the supplier network strategy (X1) has a direct effect on business performance (Y2) of 0.086, which means that every time there is an increase in the supplier network strategy (X1), it will increase business performance (Y2). - 4.
-Cooperation synergy (X2) has a significant and positive effect on business performance (Y2).
+Cooperation synergy (X2) has a significant and significant effect on business performance (Y2).
 This can be seen from the path coefficient which is positive for 0.261 with a T-statistic value of 3.755 which is greater than t-table = 1.96.
 Thus the synergy of cooperation (X2) has a direct effect on business performance (Y2) of 0.261 which means that every time there is an increase in synergy of cooperation (X2) it will increase business performance (Y2). - 5.
-Business development strategy (Y1) has a significant and positive effect on business performance (Y2).
-This can be seen from the path coefficient which is positive which is 0.155 with a T-statistic value of 3,798 which is greater than the t-table = 1.96.
-Thus the business development strategy (Y1) has a direct effect on business performance (Y2) of 0.155, which means that every time there is an increase in business development strategy (Y1), it will increase business performance (Y2).
+Business development strategy (Y1) has a significant of positive effect on business performance (Y2).
+This can be seen from the path coefficient which is positive provide the path coefficient which is positive provide the path coefficient which is not strategy (Y1) has a direct effect on business development strategy (Y1) has a direct effect on business performance (Y2) of 0.155, which means that every time there is an increase in business development strategy (Y1), it will increase business performance (Y2).